Transpersonal Arts for Health & Wellbeing

 At a glance

-1yr, attending Tobias School 2 days a week (minimum of 15 hours per week) and extra time for study and mentoring, equating to approximately 22hrs of study per week.
+1yr, attending Tobias School 2 days a week and extra time for study and mentoring, equating to approximately 22hrs of study per week.

 Transpersonal Arts for Health and Wellbeing

 City and Guilds: Level 5 (ACGI)